Batting (cricket): Cut

 A cut is a cross-batted shot played at a short-pitched ball, placing it wide on the off side.
-The batter makes contact with the ball as it draws alongside or passes him and therefore requires virtually no effort on his part as he uses the bowler's pace to divert the ball.
+The batter makes contact with the ball as it draws alongside or passes them and therefore requires virtually no effort on their part as they use the bowler's pace to divert the ball.
 A square cut is a shot hit into the off side at near to 90 degrees from the wicket (towards point).
 A late cut is played as or after the ball passes the batter's body and is hit towards the third man position.
 The cut shot is typically played off the back foot but is also sometimes played off the front foot against slower bowling.
 The cut should be played with the face of the bat rolling over the ball to face the ground thus pushing the ball downwards.
 A mistimed cut with an open-faced bat (with the face of the bat facing the bowler) will generally lead to the ball rising in the air, giving a chance for the batter to be caught.

 Square drive

 Although confusingly named a drive, the square drive is actually a horizontal bat shot, with identical arm mechanics to that of the square cut.
-The difference between the cut and the square drive is the height of the ball at contact: the cut is played to a ball bouncing waist high or above with the batting batter standing tall, whereas the square drive is played to a wide ball of shin height with the batter bending his knees and crouching low to make contact.
+The difference between the cut and the square drive is the height of the ball at contact: the cut is played to a ball bouncing waist high or above with the batting batter standing tall, whereas the square drive is played to a wide ball of shin height with the batter bending their knees and crouching low to make contact.